HenrikJoreteg/hjs-webpack/README.md

 ## Changelog

+- 2.8.1
+  - Fix typo in `examples/just-assets-no-html/README.md`
+  - add documentation for relative links in html

 - 2.8.0
   - add `serveCustomHtmlInDev` as an explicit option
   - properly document new option and `isDev` in html function